joshholla/neuroRL/README.md

 ```
 (this will install the additional custom environments required for running our tests)

-If you would like to play the game, first ensure that you activate the virtual environment we created
+If you would like to play the game, first ensure that you activate the virtual environment we created using either of the two commands below, depending on which tool you used:
 ```
+source neuroRLenv/bin/activate
 conda activate neuroRLenv
 ```
 Assuming you are in the folder where this README resides, run